HsienChing/RS-232_serial_call_response_and_HMI_display_for_Arduino/README.md

 <!-- ABOUT THE PROJECT -->
+# RS-232 serial call response and HMI display for Arduino

 # About the project

 The Arduino board is used to communicate with the external device through RS-232.